covid-at-home/covid-at-home/level4.md

 ### Age 65 or older

-Age is included in the CRB-65 criteria, and also appears to be a risk factor for more severe Covid manifestations and complications including mortality.
+Age is included in the CRB-65 criteria, and also appears to be a risk factor for more severe COVID-19 manifestations and complications including mortality.
 The full CRB-65 criteria are as follows:
 - Confusion of new onset (defined as an AMTS of 8 or less)
 - Respiratory rate of 30 breaths per minute or greater
 - Blood pressure less than 90 mmHg systolic or diastolic blood pressure 60 mmHg or less